Chūgoku Mountains

 Chūgoku Mountains (中国山地, Chūgoku Sanchi) is a mountain range in the Chūgoku region of western Japan.
 It runs in an east–west direction and stretches approximately 500 km from Hyōgo Prefecture in the east to the coast of Yamaguchi Prefecture.
 The range also reaches under the Pacific Ocean.

 The two tallest mountains in the group are Daisen and Mount Hyōno, which are 1729 m and 1510 m, respectively.
-Many other mountains in the ranger are also over 1000 m, while some of the smaller mountains are less than 500 m.
+Many other mountains in the range are also over 1000 m, while some of the smaller mountains are less than 500 m.
 Granite is the most common stone found among the mountains, much of which has been exposed through erosion.

 Geography

 Other than Daisen, most of the mountains run along the border of Tottori and Okayama prefectures and the border of Shimane and Hiroshima prefectures.
 The mountains form a drainage divide and natural barrier in western Japan between the San'in Region to the north and the San'yō Region to the south.